 Receiver Swaption Suitable For?

-Receiver Swaption is suitable for the investors having investment in floating-rate assets.
+Receiver Swaption is suitable for investors having investments in floating-rate assets.
 Thus, to save themselves from the volatility in the interest rate, such investors can go for a call swaption and lock a fixed interest rate.

 So, we can say it is suitable for financial organizations or big companies as it enables them to hedge interest rate risk.
 Suppose a bank has a massive amount of mortgage on its balance sheet.
 However, the bank is worried that decreasing interest rates could result in borrowers paying in early.
-Thus, to hedge this risk, the bank could go for a call swaption.
+Thus, the bank could go for a call swaption to hedge this risk.

 Investment banks also commonly use such a swaption.
 In fact, they may have a portfolio of swaption agreements that they enter into with other parties.
 In reality, the investment banks make use of call and put swaption depending on their risk exposure.